deltorobarba/sciences/README.md

 ## Nebulae 🔭🫧⋆｡˚

-*A nebula is an interstellar cloud of dust, hydrogen, helium and other ionized gases.
-Nebulae are detected by telescopes that observe their emitted or reflected light, often showing vibrant colors due to the ionization of gases, using [astroquery](https://astroquery.readthedocs.io/en/latest/) to load image data from IRSA for infrared data and SDSS for visible light images, and [Simbad](https://simbad.cds.unistra.fr/simbad/) to get exact coordinates of a searched object.*
+*A nebula is an interstellar cloud of dust, hydrogen, helium and other ionized gases, detected by telescopes that observe their emitted or reflected light using [astroquery](https://astroquery.readthedocs.io/en/latest/) to load image data from IRSA for infrared data and SDSS for visible light images, and [Simbad](https://simbad.cds.unistra.fr/simbad/) to get exact coordinates of a searched object.*

   * [M42 (Orion)](https://github.com/deltorobarba/sciences/blob/master/nebula_M42.ipynb) diffuse nebula in Milky Way 1.3 light years away
   * [NGC 602](https://github.com/deltorobarba/sciences/blob/master/nebula_NGC_602.ipynb) young star cluster surrounded by emission nebula 200k light years away